 Dear Future You,

 You’ll find no shortage of useful aphorisms about the value of failure.
 They’re probably all true.
 Some of the most valuable lessons I’ve ever learned have come from failing, and I’ve done a lot of it over the years.
 Most people who have been successful will probably tell you how important it was for them to “fail well” or “make better mistakes tomorrow” or some equally novel construction.
-The only problem with this failure fete is that it’s often short on details of how to turn failures into constructive learning and future success.
+The only problem with this failure advice is that it’s often short on details of how to turn failures into constructive learning and future success.

 If you truly desire to learn from a failure, you must first admit to the mistakes that YOU made – don’t look for the things other people did wrong or circumstances over which you have no control.
 It will always be tempting (and easier) to look for blame outside of yourself — it will make you feel better (momentarily) by protecting your ego from humiliation and shame.